-I Will Teach You To Be Rich is a fantastic book if you want to get to grips with your finances and learn more about to build wealth.
+This I Will Teach You To Be Rich summary look at a fantastic book if you want to get to grips with your finances and learn more about building wealth.

 I’ve never been the most financially literate person and have only recently learned how to get my finances in order and make my money work for me.

 Reading this book was one of the things that gave me a kick up the backside to take an active interest in my finances.